 A good night’s sleep plays a big role in our health.
 Sleep deprivation results in hormonal imbalances and it can trigger weight gain and fatigue, making it harder to deal with stress both physically and mentally.
 Also, the poor quality of women’s sleep can negatively affect IVF results so it is very important to look into your sleep quality when preparing for IVF.

 Try to come up with the bedtime routine that works best for you.
 Discover relaxing activities that help you unwind and prepare your mind and body for sleep – it could be reading, meditation, a light body stretch or simply a relaxing shower.
 Make sure to dim the lights in the evening and avoid using electronic devices right before bedtime.
-Melatonin, a hormone responsible for sleep and egg quality, gets produced only when it gets dark, and the artificial lighting can confuse the body and not make it want to sleep.
+Melatonin, a hormone responsible for sleep and egg quality, gets produced only when it gets dark, and artificial lighting can confuse the body and not make it want to sleep.

 If you are a smoker, you should consider quitting as smokers have a lower chance of IVF success.

-Sex During IVF
+Sex during IVF

-It is safe to have sex during the first stage of the ovarian stimulation, however, it is best to avoid it towards the end of the cycle as there is a risk of follicular rupture and ovarian torsion.
+It is safe to have sex during the first stage of ovarian stimulation, however, it is best to avoid it towards the end of the cycle as there is a risk of follicular rupture and ovarian torsion.
 Due to enlarged ovaries, sex can be uncomfortable or even painful.
-In case of premature ovulation of several eggs, there is a risk of multiple pregnancy if you are having unprotected sex.
+In case of premature ovulation of several eggs, there is a risk of multiple pregnancies if you are having unprotected sex.